AMD's Pre-CES Haul: 12nm Ryzen CPUs, 7nm GPUs, 2000 Series Processors, X470 Chipset

 |$99

 AMD is also introducing its new lineup of 2000-Series Desktop APUs.
-These new models are the first 12nm Zen+ models to come to market, but they feature many of the same architectural characteristics of their Ryzen Mobile counterparts.
+These new models feature many of the same architectural characteristics of their Ryzen Mobile counterparts.
 The 4C/8T Ryzen 5 2400G comes with a much higher 45-65W TDP ceiling that enables boost clocks up to 3.9 GHz.
 The Ryen 5 2400G also features 11 Vega Compute Units (CU) that boost up to 1250 MHz.
 Both chips come with 6MB of L3 cache, but the Ryzen 3 2200G model steps back to eight CUs that boost to 1100 MHz.
 The Ryzen 3 2200G steps back to a 3.7 GHz boost clock.
 AMD hasn't shared base frequencies yet.

 Both of these models slot into the lower end of the Ryzen 5 and Ryzen 3 families.
 The processors are compatible with either the X470 chipset, which is the second generation of AMD's AM4 platform, or existing 300-Series motherboards.
 AMD says the $169 Ryzen 5 2400G offers the same performance in 3DMark Time Spy as the comparable $199 Core i5-8400.
 Moreover, AMD says you would need to pair the Intel Core i5-8400 with an Nvidia GT 1030 to achieve the same level of performance, which would add much more cost into the equation.